 This story has reinforced to me I am glad I am Christian, that our God is an awesome God, that God gives us the energy and strength we need at times.
 That Parish Nursing is what Gods wants me do.
 And that I cannot do this job without the Lord in my life.
 If we allow God to work through us He can work miracles.

-On Wednesday I shared what I have written with Beatrice and Beatrice told me God has called her back because he still has plans for her
+I shared what I have written with Beatrice and she told me God has called her back because he still has plans for her